lQingRu/evaluation-exploration/README.md

 - Tuning prompts
 - Evaluating LLMs
-- Possible post-/pre- processing of data before generating citations
+- Possible post-/pre- processing of data before generation with citations

 This will be a very raw implementation to simply see the methodology and if it is useful to even have such a platform.

 - To date, nicegui only supports the groundtruth evaluation, unsupervised evaluation is WIP in `unsupervised` directory

+## Dependencies

+- `pdm install` in root directory for nicegui
+- `pdm install` in `unsupervised` directory for unsupervised evaluation

 ## To start nicegui